 Join us in Science and you will discover you purpose, your talents and your future.

-The College offers access to the Red Cross Cadets program and the ability for students to complete a Cert II in Outdoor Education.
-This service operates with the financial support of the Department of Local Government and Communities.
+The College offers access to the Bush Ranger Cadets program and the ability for students to complete a Cert II in Outdoor Education.

 In 2014 we introduced a 1:1 device program into high school placing an iPad in the hands of our year 7-8 students with the goal of rolling out the from 7-12.
 The program is designed to ensure that our students are both competent and responsible users of IT in the 21st Century.